 Fact is, I’ve always loved to travel – but recently, I’ve also started to enjoy writing about travel again.
 I’ve had pieces published in Sainsbury’s magazine in the UK, in the Sunday Telegraph in Australia and on websites like Passport Stamps and The Carousel but I wanted to have somewhere else to play – and decided a travel blog would be the perfect place.
 So, here it is.

 If the idea of a restaurant based around toilets and poop, hot springs where you get to boil eggs as well as soak your feet, a cafe where you cuddle hedgehogs or a market which has an actual train drive through it a few times a day sound like your idea of fun, you’re in the right place.

-But DD isn’t just about destinations, it’s also about the strange little things that make a place different.
+People and Things: But DD isn’t just a travel blog about destinations, it’s also about the strange little things that make a place different.
 Like the story behind the concrete balaclavas you can spot all over Sydney or, the Lego that’s been washing up on British beaches for a while now.
 And it’s about people that make the world a more interesting place – like the blogger/author who wrote a book solely about loos in the Australian outback.

-Now, depending when you read this page not all those posts may have appeared yet – I’ve only got one pair of typing hands and they have a full time job to do as well as running a travel blog.
-But they’re coming so if you like the sound of them, sign up to the email feed or in your WordPress reader.
+Now, depending on when you read this page, not all those posts may have appeared yet – I’ve only got one pair of typing hands and they have a full-time job to do as well as running a travel blog.
+But they’re coming so if you like the sound of them, sign up with the form here or in your WordPress reader.

-Please, please, get in touch if you know of anything I should feature.
-Upcoming trips include London, Kuala Lumpur, Perth and Auckland.
+Please get in touch if you know of anything or anyone I should feature.
+Upcoming trips include Auckland and Adelaide.
 I’m also based in Sydney so I’m always looking for cool stuff to do at home.
 And, coming soon is the Differentville Wish List Section – things we really hope to see one day which could be anywhere.
 You can email me at email@example.com with anything you think I should know about.

 I do take sponsored posts and guest posts from travel writers and other bloggers (sorry there’s no money yet).
 And if you’re interested in advertising or affiliate opportunities drop me a line.